ap4y/ap4y_me/content/projects/quotaguard/index.md

 Web application for a proxy services provider.
 I was involved in tasks across the platform trying to scale product up.
 Some of the things I worked on:

 - Implementation of the HTTP and SOCKS5 proxies and auxiliary services (billing and log collectors, credential managers and health monitoring).
-May main focus was on improving reliability and visibility of the proxy deployments.
+My main focus was on improving reliability and visibility of the proxy deployments.
 All these services were written in golang.

 - Ruby dashboard application.
 I performed upgrade from rails 3 to rails 5, implemented and released re-designed version, replaced old jquery code with vue.js components.